roovyshapiro/VTiger_KPI_Dashboard/README.md

 VTiger Sales Dashboard is a Django application which shows live data from your VTiger sales team.
 We gather phone calls and the opportunity stages which have been changed in a given day and assign a point value to each.
 The goal is for the salesperson to reach 100 points in a day by whatever means necessary.
 They can reach their goal by making 100 phone calls, or by making 50 phone calls and conducting 5 demos, etc. The various sales stages will change depending on the way you've configured your Opportunities, stages and sales pipelines within VTiger.

 ### Connecting to VTiger
-sales_dashboard/VTiger_Sales_API.py uses VTiger's API to gather the data we need and pass it into the Django database.
+The file sales_dashboard/VTiger_Sales_API.py uses VTiger's API to gather the data we need and pass it into the Django database.

 See here for VTiger's API documentation: https://www.vtiger.com/docs/rest-api-for-vtiger